 Seam strength (BS-3320)

 As a result, the mechanical performance achieved by BOLID'STER products is far superior to anything marketed to date in terms of motorcycle jeans.
-It would therefore be a pity to certify them EC and confuse them with imported Kevlar jeans which, in our opinion, do not provide sufficient protection in case of uncontrolled contact on road surfaces...and therefore contribute to the general confusion in the mind of the consumer.
+It would therefore be a pity to certify them as EC and confuse them with imported Kevlar jeans, which, in our opinion, do not provide sufficient protection in case of uncontrolled contact on road surfaces and therefore contribute to the general confusion in the mind of the consumer.
 We feel it would be unethical for us to do so.

-We insert impact protectors in our clothing whenever it is possible (EC level 2 protectors, ergonomic clothing designed for the integration and adjustment of these elements ...) but let’s not delude ourselves!
-Motorcycle impact protection is not very effective (except for helmets, back protectors and airbags of course) and the tests are very undemanding (50 joules force...).
+We insert impact protectors in our clothing whenever it is possible (EC level 2 protectors, ergonomic clothing designed for the integration and adjustment of these elements, etc.), but let’s not delude ourselves!
+Motorcycle impact protection is not very effective (except for helmets, back protectors, and airbags, of course), and the tests are very undemanding (50 joules force).

-On the other hand, abrasion protection can radically change the outcome of an accident, because the energy absorbed is in thousands of joules...
-For example BOLID'STER uses for its JEAN'STER, JENY'STER and HIP'STER indigo, an ARMALITH® which has been tested according to protocol 13595-2 at more than 2, 5 seconds of abrasion resistance, but also has secure seams, high tensile strength, puncture, bursting, cutting and tearing resistance.
+On the other hand, abrasion protection can radically change the outcome of an accident because the energy absorbed is in the thousands of joules.
+For example, BOLID'STER uses for its JEAN'STER, JENY'STER and HIP'STER indigo an ARMALITH® that has been tested according to protocol 13595-2 at more than 2, 5, and 10 seconds of abrasion resistance, but also has secure seams, high tensile strength, puncture, bursting, cutting, and tearing resistance.
 These parameters are hardly looked at by the certifications, or even not at all.

-Since the protocol of the professional standard 13595-2 is based on an abrasive band speed of 8m/s, we prefer to communicate in number of meters of tarmac slide.
+Since the protocol of the professional standard 13595-2 is based on an abrasive band speed of 8 m/s, we prefer to communicate in meters of tarmac slide.
 This gives a more realistic view of the protection you can expect if you fall off your bike.

-BOLID'STER therefore reserves judgement on the effectiveness of the EC certification, even if developments (17092) are going in the right direction.
-It should be up to EC certification to take into account technological progress on the one hand and consumer needs on the other, but equalization would exclude almost all manufacturers or would lower (and endorse) levels of protection that are already far too low.
+BOLID'STER therefore reserves judgment on the effectiveness of the EC certification, even if developments (17092) are going in the right direction.
+It should be up to EC certification to consider technological progress on the one hand and consumer needs on the other, but equalization would exclude almost all manufacturers or lower (and endorse) levels of protection that are already far too low.
 It’s logical.